 Although the number of confirmed attacks is relatively low, attacks that target MySQL servers are constantly being discovered.
 There were also cases of Gh0stCringe attacking MS-SQL servers along with MySQL servers.

-According to AhnLab’s ASD log, the majority of the malware distributed to vulnerable MySQL servers are variant malware of Gh0st RAT, including Gh0stCringe above.
-In this blog, an analysis of attack methods used against vulnerable MySQL servers and AsyncRAT found in these recent attacks will be discussed.
+According to AhnLab’s ASD log, the majority of the malware distributed to unsecured MySQL servers are variant malware of Gh0st RAT, including Gh0stCringe above.
+In this blog, an analysis of attack methods used against unsecured MySQL servers and AsyncRAT found in these recent attacks will be discussed.

 First, attackers conduct scanning to search for a target to attack.
 Among externally exposed systems, the scanner searches for system that has 3306/TCP port revealed, used by MySQL server.
 After then, upon using brute-force attacks and dictionary attacks against the system, attackers can obtain root user account credentials if the system was being managed in improper ways.

 Normally, multiple methods to execute OS commands are provided in MS-SQL environment.
 The most well-known command is xp_cmdshell, and there are other various methods such as OLE Store Procedure, MS-SQL Agent Jobs, Extended Stored Procedure, and CLR Stored Procedure.
 Being able to execute a user’s command using OS commands (e.g. cmd) or powershell means that the control over the system can be obtained.